rabbit-hole on for size.

 for when a long time has passed between two events.

 open/close all folders

-The 13 original Transformers are considered old even by the standards of their species, including Vector Prime and The Fallen.
-The first thirteen creations of their god, Primus, they were old before the war that's been going for millions of years got started.
-They don't even have Autobot or Decepticon logos, being so much older than the faction split.
-(In the toys, they do, of course.
-The actual shows/movies/comics, no.)
+- The Thirteen are considered old even by the standards of their species, including Vector Prime and The Fallen.
+The first creations of Primus, they were old before the war that's been going for millions of years got started.
+They don't even have faction insignias, since they pre-date their formations by eons (their toys notwithstanding).

-In Transformers Prime the original 13 are said to have battled Unicron in ancient times.
+- In Transformers Prime the Thirteen are said to have battled Unicron in ancient times.
 Unicron eventually became Earth by collecting debris as he drifted through space.
-In the canon novel Exodus, which takes place a few million years ago at most, Alpha Trion, one of the 13, speaks to Optimus.
+In the canon novel Exodus, which takes place a few million years ago at most, Alpha Trion, one of the Thirteen, speaks to Optimus.
 In case you haven't figured it out that means Trion is at least five billion or so years old.

-Kup and Alpha Trion from Transformers Generation 1; Alpha Trion was around when the Quintessons were driven from Cybertron — about twelve million years ago.
+- Kup and Alpha Trion from Transformers Generation 1; Alpha Trion was around when the Quintessons were driven from Cybertron — about twelve million years ago.
 Kup could be anywhere from just as old to maybe "only" ten million years old; he's certainly older than Optimus Prime, who is at least nine million years old.
-Alpha Trion, in other media, was ret-conned into being one of the 13, although this isn't easy to reconcile.)
+Alpha Trion, in other media, was ret-conned into being one of the Thirteen, although this isn't easy to reconcile.